Our Story

 2020

-During the COVID-19 pandemic, we worked from home but still managed to expand our Civil Law program to include another attorney.
 IJP partners with MidSouth Immigration Advocates and Advocates for Immigrant Rights to form Welcome South, an organization providing immigration services in the Deep South.